-And finally, we come to the most important question when it comes to choosing your gaming operating system – how many games are available for it?
+And finally, we come to the most crucial question when it comes to choosing your gaming operating system: how many games are available for it?

-As of February 2018, there are almost five thousand Linux games available on Steam.
-That may not sound so bad, but consider that there is already over twenty thousand games available for Windows.
+Then again, there are already over thirty thousand games available for Windows on Steam.
+That may not look so bad, but consider that there are already over twenty thousand games available for Windows.

-So, at this point, making a choice between Linux and Windows comes down mostly to whether the games in your library are available on Linux, or at least whether the games that you play frequently are available on Linux.
+So, at this point, choosing between Linux and Windows comes down mostly to whether the games in your library are available on Linux, or at least whether the games that you play frequently are available on Linux.

-A big difference that may end up crucial to your ultimate choice is the pricing, or lack thereof.
-Whereas Windows is a commercial piece of software, Linux is open-source and is entirely free.
+A significant difference that may end up being crucial to your decision is the pricing – or lack thereof.
+Whereas Windows is a commercial piece of software, Linux is open-source and entirely free.

-Windows 10 is currently available in “Home” and “Pro” editions, with the former being priced at $120 and the latter at $200.
-As both of these names imply, “Home” is geared towards casual users and “Pro” is for those who require more powerful features.
+Windows 10 is currently available in “Home” and “Pro” editions, with the former priced at $120 and the latter at $200.
+As both of these names imply, “Home” is geared towards casual users, and “Pro” is for those who require more powerful features.

-In contrast, there are many more different distributions of Linux.
-As you can see, the vast majority of them are free, and although paid ones do exist, a gamer is unlikely to need them as they are mainly meant for workstations and servers.
+In contrast, there are many different distributions of Linux.
+The vast majority of them are free, and although paid ones do exist, a gamer is unlikely to need them as they are meant for workstations and servers.

 In the end, both operating systems are now very viable choices for gaming.
-Windows is still something of a standard with the majority of developers prioritizing it, but you can definitely expect more and more games to come to Linux in the future, even though some titles may not be ported immediately.
+Windows is still mainstream, with the majority of developers prioritizing it.
+Nevertheless, you can expect more and more games to come to Linux in the future, even though some titles may not be ported immediately.